Jontruiz1/Notes/CS435/Exam Studying.md

 	- **Sentential forms**
 		- *A string $\alpha$ derivable from the start symbol, S*
 	- **Sentences**
+		- A derivation of a grammar in sentential form
 	- **Non-terminals**
 		- *$V_N$ is the nonempty finite set of symbols called non-terminals*
 		- *In our cases, non-terminals have been lowercase, or non-uppercase letters*